Last Updated on

-In India pickling fruits and vegetables is an age old tradition.
+In India, pickling fruits and vegetables is an age old tradition.
 When it comes to the most popular pickle, mango pickle definitely stands in the first place.
-It’s made during summer months when raw mango are in season.
+It is made during summer months when raw mangos are in season.
 Generally the mango pickle is made in large amount, which will last for the whole year.

 Each region has there own version of making the mango pickle.
 The base recipe remains the same with ingredients like – red chilly powder, mustard seeds, fenugreek (methi seeds), salt and oil.
 You can add or subtract the ingredients as per your preference.